MikeWoodward/English-Football-Forecasting/Code/recommendations.md

 I'm aware of real-world cases where junior staff have blindly accepted all generated code and it hasn't ended well.
 Bear in mind, generated code can sometimes be very wrong.
 All generated code (and code completion code) *must* be reviewed.

-## Pilot and roll-out recommendations
+## Code generation pilot and roll-out recommendations

 ### Clear goals and measuring success

 All projects need clear goals and some form of success metric.
 For code generation for data science, goals and metrics might be:

 "To evaluate the productivity impact of using code generation for data science.
 This includes understanding the benefits, pitfalls, and best ways of working.
 The goal is to clearly recommend if/how code generation should be used and appropriate ways of working with it.
-Deliverables are 1) a written report, 2) a presentation to company executives."
+Deliverables are 1) a written report including a list of recommendations, 2) a presentation to company executives."

 A good staff metric might be to measure participants engagement in the Slack channel (or other forum).
 Everyone involved should be communicating frequently, clearly, and valuably.